God wants you be prosperous in your ministry. This is God’s will and design for all His people, but especially pastors.

 Home visits likewise should be somewhat brief and conducted professionally.
 Like hospital visits, staying focused, to the point, see how they’re doing, share scripture, pray and leave.
 If there’s a need for counseling, pray with them concerning the issue and set up a time when they can come by the church office and meet with you.

+- Invite guest ministries into the church.
 People need a break from just listening to you.
 It is also good for your people to receive something fresh.
 Only bring in people who are supportive of your ministry and will do nothing to undermine you.
 Guest ministries will bring attention to your church.
 People in the community will notice that something always seems to be happening there.

 Bring in diverse guests and genres.
 In the past I’ve used teaching and preaching ministries, testimonials, and music groups.
 People have different tastes.
 Be sure they are all of the highest quality.
 This can promote growth in your church, as long as those you invite in are of the highest caliber.

+- Develop leadership.
 Developing leadership is imperative to church growth.
 In 2 Timothy 2:2 Paul said, “Theses things entrust to faithful men who will be able to teach others also.”
 Raise up those who are capable of taking over in your absence.
 Be sure they will be faithful/loyal to you and your ministry (Luke 16:12).
 Not every ministry is able to hire an associate pastor.
 Discipleship is imperative to productive and prosperous pastoring.

+- Restructure the church regularly.
 Great praying and great preaching alone won’t build great churches.
 Proper structure is imperative.
 God can and may bring revival and an influx of new people into the church but if you don’t structure your church accordingly, you won’t be able to maintain the growth God brings your way.

+- Pray.
 Pray for God to give you vision and direction as to His plan for you and the church He has called you to (Proverbs 29:18 and Habakkuk 2:2-3).
 As with the previous point, also pray as to how He might call you to structure and restructure the church as you grow.

+- Plan.
 This goes along with prayer, structure, vision and leadership.
 Much of your time in the office and prayer should be devoted to planning.
 Good planning is paramount to any successful ministry.
 Have planning sessions with your leadership in your leadership training and in your regular leadership meetings.
 Successful pastors are always about the business of planning.

+- Preach.
 This is the culmination and high light of what you have been doing, preparing for and leading up to all week.
 Don’t simply throw something together last minute.
 Proper preparation is a must.
 Most people won’t know about the hard work and prayer you’ve put into your pastoring throughout the week.
 They will only see what happens during regular service times.
 Putting powerful preaching into your pastoring is a must.